starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 We do this in our free time, and we normally have 9-5 day jobs to contend with.

 I would like to remind you this application is **free**.

-### Is Dualsense or PS5 supported?
-Not currently, and I dont have a PS5 so no ETA on that support arriving.

 ### Is using a mouse and keyboard cheating?